Changing the Trajectory of Lives

 That’s what 57 UNLV School of Medicine students did recently when they met the woman who is paying for their medical school education.

-Kris Engelstad McGarry and the Engelstad Family Foundation funded a $100,000 scholarship for each student because she believes in the school’s mission of increasing the number of doctors and improving health care in Southern Nevada.
+Kris Engelstad and the Engelstad Family Foundation funded a $100,000 scholarship for each student because she believes in the school’s mission of increasing the number of doctors and improving health care in Southern Nevada.

-Walking into the room and seeing them sitting there, Engelstad McGarry says, “made me feel hopeful and encouraged.
+Walking into the room and seeing them sitting there, Kris Engelstad says, “made me feel hopeful and encouraged.
 Too often I get caught up in politics and governance, and while that matters, meeting these young people face-to-face was a reminder that it’s really all about the students.”

 For the students, many of whom wouldn’t be able to afford medical school if it weren’t for the scholarships, this was an opportunity to express their deep gratitude to the person who’s helping change the trajectory of their lives.